-The CNA must be conducted in the member's primary place of residence or in the nursing home for those residents reintegrating back into the community.
-In scheduling the comprehensive needs assessment, the MCO or its HSD approved designee is advised to involve collateral respondents for the assessment interview, including family members, caregivers, community health representative/worker, and/or other significant social support individuals, with the consent of the Member.
-Additional arrangements must also be discussed with the Member when scheduling the assessment to evaluate, in advance, any need for language translation, including signing or communications board use, for the comprehensive needs assessment interview process.
+The CNA must be conducted in the member's primary place of residence or in the nursing homefacility for those residents Members reintegrating back into the community.
+In scheduling the comprehensive needs assessment, tThe MCO or its delegate HSD approved designee is advised to will involve collateral respondents when scheduling the CNA, for the assessment interview, including family members, caregivers, community health representative/worker CHRs, CHWs, and/or other significant social support individuals, with the consent of the member.
+The

+MCO or its delegate must evaluate the need for translation, including signing or communication boards when scheduling the CNA.
+Additional arrangements must also be discussed with the member when scheduling the assessment to evaluate, in advance, any need for language translation, including signing or communications board use, for the CNA interview process.